pangascoder/Simple-ASPNET-Cookie-Cart/README.md

 It looks easy, right?
 But accessing the item ID and updating the quantity value with only string manipulation was quite a complex process so I used **Dictionaries** (a.k.a. my favorite Data Structure).
 To learn more about Dictionaries in C#, click [here](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?redirectedfrom=MSDN&view=netframework-4.8].

 So with a Dictionary, I could assign the item ID as the Key and the quantity as the Value.
 If I need to update the quantity, I can just access it using the item ID.

+> dictCookie[1] = 5;

 If I need to remove the item, I can just remove it from the Dictionary using the ID.

-Now, it's easy.
+> dictCookie.Remove(1);

 You might be thinking, "*But wait!
 Cookies are strings, right?
 How do we make a string into a Dictionary?*"